Johan Frijns Johan@banktrack.org

 The Equator Principles

 The Equator Principles are a risk management framework, created and adopted by financial institutions, for determining, assessing and managing environmental and social risks in financing projects.
-Currently, 91 Equator Principles Financial Institutions (EPFIs) in 37 countries worldwide have officially adopted the EPs, covering over 70 percent of international Project Finance debt in emerging markets.
+Currently, 96 Equator Principles Financial Institutions (EPFIs) in 37 countries worldwide have officially adopted the EPs, covering over 70 percent of international Project Finance debt in emerging markets.
 Over the years, the Principles have become the de facto standard for all banks and investors on how to deal with potential and environmental effects of large scale projects to be financed.
-They were launched in 2003 and revised in 2006 and again in 2013.

 EPFIs commit themselves to implement the EPs in their internal environmental and social policies, procedures and standards for financing projects.
 According to the Principles, an EPFI will not provide finance services where the client will not, or is unable to, comply with the EPs.